planetrobbie/terraform-vault-lb/README.md

-This Terraform code Instantiate a Google Cloud HTTPS Load Balancer as a Frontend to a Vault Cluster.
+This Terraform code instantiate a Google Cloud HTTPS Load Balancer as a Frontend to a Vault Cluster.

 ## Usage

-Once you've specified the following variables values
+Once you've specified the following variables values in your `terraform.tfvars`

     region - The region to operate under (europe-west1) zone - The zone to operate under (europe-west1-c)